Side-by-Side Elements

 I want to get my adult child evaluated.
 What should I do?

 If your adult child has a genuine interest in being evaluated, we would be happy to help.
-It is important that the individual seeking services is willing and able to participate actively in the assessment process.
-For this reason, please do not schedule appointments unless you are confident your adult child is interested and engaged.
+It is important that the individual seeking services is willing and able to participate actively.
+Please do not schedule appointments unless you are confident your adult child is interested and engaged.
+Due to confidentiality requirements, we are unable to discuss evaluation details or results with parents or others unless the adult client has signed a Release of Information (ROI).

 Will you need input from my family, friends, or healthcare providers during the evaluation?